manmeetsingh7781/Learn-React/Notes.md

 # Why React?

 ## Declarative: What should be done?
-- Example: Creating a element just by declaring a tag inside a ReactDOM.render ``ReactDOM.render(<h1>This is a Declarative way to program</h1>, document.body);``
+- Example: Creating a element just by declaring a tag inside a ReactDOM.render, using JSX.
+``ReactDOM.render(<h1>This is a Declarative way to program</h1>, document.body);``

 ## Imperative: How it should be done?